Control Surfaces for Lightroom Wedding Editing

 Monogram Creative Console

 Monogram's unique claim to fame is that it can be physically configured according to what each user needs.
-There are four categories of controls that are available: dials, buttons, sliders, and a unique controller called the Orbiter which uses a pressure-sensitive disc to make adjustments (along with an outer ring), and these modules snap together magnetically, which may seem a bit gimmicky at first glance, but you quickly realize the benefits to this.
+There are four categories of controls that are available: dials, buttons, sliders, and a unique controller called the Orbiter which uses a pressure-sensitive disc to make adjustments (along with an outer ring).
+These modules snap together magnetically in a wide variety of configurations, which may seem a bit gimmicky at first glance, but you quickly realize the benefits to this.

 Someone who does a lot of audio work might want more sliders and maybe just a few buttons and dials, while a videographer would benefit from including three Orbiter modules to do color grading of highlights, shadows, and midtones.
 I personally find the dial controls to be the easiest to use and most useful for editing photographs, but I also need some buttons.